SixLabors/docs/articles/imagesharp/png.md

 - You only need a web-first animated format and modern browser-oriented compression matters more than static PNG compatibility.

 If you want a lossy photographic format, start with [JPEG](jpeg.md).
 If you want a modern alternative that supports both lossy and lossless output, see [WebP](webp.md).

+## Practical Guidance

+Use PNG when lossless pixels, transparency, screenshots, diagrams, or UI assets matter more than the smallest possible file.
+It is a strong default for sharp graphics because it avoids lossy artifacts around text, icons, and hard edges.

+When PNG size matters, consider palette output and quantization rather than switching formats immediately.
+A palette PNG can be much smaller for limited-color graphics, but that choice should be tested against gradients, shadows, and transparency because quantization can introduce visible banding or dithering texture.

+Preserve or convert color profiles intentionally.
+PNG is often used in workflows where exact appearance matters, so silently dropping profile information can be a real output bug.
+For photographic delivery where smaller files matter more than lossless pixels, compare JPEG and WebP instead.